feed sequences

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8;

-field allows this table to support multiple feed publishers from a single database instance.
+The inclusion of the name field allows this table to support multiple feed publishers from a single database instance.

-column can be used for optimistic locking, or simply omitted.
+The version column can be used for optimistic locking, or simply omitted.

 The publish operation will now need to